jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RecordedFuture-SANS-Cyber-Threat-Intelligence-Survey-2020.md

 Now that we see the highest reported number of dedicated threat intelligence teams in respondent organizations, it is helpful to understand how these teams are structured.
 In the 2020 survey, respondents reported a mix of security operations center (SOC) and incident response (IR) personnel, as illustrated in Figure 3.

-*Figure 2.
-Allocation of CTI Resources*
+**Figure 2.
+Allocation of CTI Resources**

-**Image Description:** Figure 2 is a horizontal bar chart titled "Does your organization have resources that focus on CTI?".
-The chart displays the percentage of respondents for different categories.
-The categories and their corresponding percentages are as follows: "Yes, we have a formal dedicated team" (49.5%), "Yes, it’s shared responsibility with staff pulled from other security groups" (26.2%), "No responsibilities are assigned, but we plan to" (8.8%), "Yes, we have a single dedicated person" (7.1%), "No responsibilities are assigned, with no plans to" (5.2%), and "Unknown" (3.2%).
+*   A pie chart illustrating the allocation of CTI resources within organizations.
+    *   Yes, we have a formal dedicated team: 49.5%
+    *   Yes, it’s shared responsibility with staff pulled from other security groups: 26.2%
+    *   No responsibilities are assigned, but we plan to: 8.8%
+    *   Yes, we have a single dedicated person: 7.1%
+    *   No responsibilities are assigned, with no plans to: 5.2%
+    *   Unknown: 3.2%

-[4] “The Evolution of Cyber Threat Intelligence (CTI): 2019 SANS CTI Survey,” February 2019, www.sans.org/reading-room/whitepapers/analyst/evolution-cyber-threat-intelligence-cti-2019-cti-survey-38790, p.
+[4] "The Evolution of Cyber Threat Intelligence (CTI): 2019 SANS CTI Survey,” February 2019,
+www.sans.org/reading-room/whitepapers/analyst/evolution-cyber-threat-intelligence-cti-2019-cti-survey-38790, p.
 8. [Registration required.]

-*Figure 3.
-CTI Team Composition*
+**Figure 3.
+CTI Team Composition**

-**Image Description:** Figure 3 is a horizontal bar chart titled "Where are CTI team members drawn from within the organization?
-Select those that most apply."
-The chart shows the percentage of respondents selecting each category.
-The categories and their percentages are: "Security operations center (SOC)" (54.4%), "Incident response (IR) team" (48.0%), "Enterprise security team" (39.2%), "Standalone team dedicated to CTI" (31.4%), "IT operations team" (24.9%), "Vulnerability management team" (21.5%), "Business group" (7.0%), and "Other" (4.0%).
+*   A horizontal bar chart showing the composition of CTI teams, with multiple selections allowed.
+    *   Security operations center (SOC): 54.4%
+    *   Incident response (IR) team: 48.0%
+    *   Enterprise security team: 39.2%
+    *   Standalone team dedicated to CTI: 31.4%
+    *   IT operations team: 24.9%
+    *   Vulnerability management team: 21.5%
+    *   Business group: 7.0%
+    *   Other: 4.0%

 These skills are all extremely useful to an organization’s threat intelligence capabilities, as both incident triage and in-depth IR of internal events are critical to understanding the threats that an organization faces.
 In the past, we have seen similar numbers of SOC and IR resources as part of CTI teams; however this year’s respondents reported having a higher number of dedicated threat intelligence analysts as part of their teams.
 Respondents also indicated a high level of cross-functional collaboration between security teams in their organizations, writing that their CTI team is part of a “purple team” or a “fusion cell” focusing on security.
 In addition, some of the responses make it clear that there is not, and will likely never be, a one-size-fits-all approach to CTI teams, adding their own categories of personnel including finance, digital crimes and security strategy teams.